 But I’ll save the River Phoenix bio and the story of taking Anthony Keidis and Dave Navarro’s photos outside their hotel, after the Chilli Peppers concert when I was 17, for another week.

-All I’ll say is that, later I read in Keidis’s autobiography, Scar Tissue, they were heroin addicts at the time.
+All I’ll say is that, later I read in Keidis’s autobiography, Scar Tissue, that they were heroin addicts at the time.

 No wonder they wanted to get back to their hotel rooms.

 This morning I woke up from my haze of dreams, feeling subdued.
 The state I love being in.

 And I realised that this is probably what they quested for through heroin.